Vijendrapratap/GPT/README.md

 # GPT
-Working with gpt models to create a chatbot
+Working with gpt models to try different approach and how we can use gpt to build projects more easily